hynek/structlog/docs/loggers.rst

 .. literalinclude:: code_examples/loggers/simplest.txt
    :language: pycon

-This example also demonstrates how structlog is *not* dependent on Python's or Twisted's logging.
+This example also demonstrates how structlog is *not* dependent on Python's standard library logging module.
 It can wrap *anything*.
 Really.
 *No* depedency on stdlib logging *whatsoever*.